pydanny/pydanny-event-notes/DjangoConEurope2012/keynotes.rst

         entry
         # TODO find the rest of this content

-She contacted django-users on IRC and talked to Malcolm and Adrian.
+She contacted django-users on mailing list and talked to Malcolm and Adrian.
 Submitted a patch and got it accepted fast.

 Sadness
 --------